The Good Stuff – Woodhawk Vineyards

-In this episode of The Good Stuff presented by the Sonoma County Winegrowers, hosts Virginie Boone and Karissa Kruse talk to Mark (Executive Chef & Co-Founder) & Terri (Hospitality Director & Co-Founder) Stark, of Stark Reality Restaurants.
+In this episode of The Good Stuff presented by the Sonoma County Winegrowers, hosts Virginie Boone and Karissa Kruse talk to Michael & Kara Busselen, Co-Owners of Woodhawk Vineyards.

 And finally, Virginie and Karissa share their Tuesday Night wine picks!